Frequently Asked Questions

 - Can I use FixMyStreet on my mobile?

-The FixMyStreet website will already work on your mobile phone, adapting to the size of your screen automatically.
-Using an app has some advantages, though — for example, you can create a report even when you have no network connection.
+The FixMyStreet website will work on your mobile phone, adapting to the size of your screen automatically.

 - Can I use these pages to report problems outside of the Hart District?

 - Yes, if you enter a postcode or address outside the borough you will be re-directed to the main FixMyStreet site that will enable you to report problems elsewhere.
 FixMyStreet will forward these on to the relevant council.

 - The site is powered by FixMyStreet, who are they?

 - FixMyStreet was built by mySociety, in conjunction with the Young Foundation. mySociety is a registered charity, number 1076346, which has grown out of the community of volunteers who built sites like TheyWorkForYou. mySociety’s primary mission is to build Internet projects which give people simple, tangible benefits in the civic and community aspects of their lives. mySociety can be contacted by email at firstname.lastname@example.org, or by post at mySociety, 483 Green Lanes, London, N13 4BS.

 - Why does the site use kilometres for measurements?

 - We use maps from the British national grid reference system, devised by Ordnance Survey.
 This measures distances in metres and kilometres rather than miles.